imtee/Airbnb-data-analysis--Mallorca/README.md

 3. What are the prices of accommodations listed?
 4. What are the reviews and ratings of previous travelers?

 The datasets that we used describe the listing activity of homestays in the island between April 2020 to April 2021, and it is basically a snapshot of home-stays available at a particular time, in this case between 23rd and 25th of April of 2020.
+The datasets are available [here](http://insideairbnb.com/get-the-data.html)

 ## File Descriptions <a name="files"></a>

 There is one notebook available here to showcase work related to the above questions.
-The other files are the datasets used for the analysis.

 ## Results<a name="results"></a>